maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 CASEY: That’s not good enough and I don’t see a reason for not having faculty and student representatives on the Board.
 There are examples of private and public colleges that do have faculties on the board.
 Same with student representatives, and a petition from the Cooper students that, as of January, has 434 signatures.
 When you think about the size of the school..
 The reasons for thee things have never been given and they’re getting less and less defensible.

-ART STUDENT: What are the board’s reasons for not having faculty members on the board?
+RYAN: What are the board’s reasons for not having faculty members on the board?

 EPSTEIN: We talk about a lot of confidential things.

-ART STUDENT: Like union issues?
+RYAN: Like union issues?

 EPSTEIN: Union issues are one of them.
 They wouldn’t let a trustee member sit in on union meetings.
 Go ask them.
 It’s just, things are discussed, and shouldn’t get out before decisions are made..